A Survey of Confidence Estimation and Calibration in Large Language Models: Preliminaries and Background

-\textit{Confidence} or \textit{uncertainty} pertains to the level of certainty or assurance accompanying a prediction or a decision made by a machine learning model.
-The terms are often used interchangeably~\cite{xiao2022uncertainty,chen2023quantifying}. \citet{DBLP:conf/nips/KendallG17} proposed to categorize uncertainty in machine learning into \emph{aleatoric} and \emph{epistemic} uncertainty, the former captures the uncertainty from data, and the latter accounts for uncertainty in the model; they jointly affect the of the model's confidence.
-For classification tasks with input $x$, ground truth $y$, and prediction $\hat{y}$, the model's predictive confidence is denoted as $\texttt{conf}(x, \hat{y})$.
-In current research about quantifying model's confidence ~\cite{kamath2020selective,vazhentsev2023hybrid}, \emph{Relative confidence scores} place greater emphasis on the ability to rank samples, distinguishing correct predictions from incorrect ones.
-Ideally, for every pair of $(x_i, y_i)$ and $(x_j, y_j)$ and their corresponding predictions $\hat{y}_i$ and $\hat{y}_j$:
+In machine learning, confidence and uncertainty are two facets of a single principle: higher confidence corresponds to lower uncertainty~\cite{xiao2022uncertainty,chen2023quantifying}.
+Research on quantifying model confidence has led to the development of two key concepts: \textit{relative confidence score} and \textit{absolute confidence score}, offering different methods to assess and to interpret confidence levels~\cite{kamath2020selective,vazhentsev2023hybrid}.
+Given input $x$, ground truth $y$, and prediction $\hat{y}$, the model's predictive confidence is denoted as $\texttt{conf}(x, \hat{y})$.
+Relative confidence scores emphasize the ability to rank samples, distinguishing correct predictions from incorrect ones.
+Ideally, for every pair of $(x_i, y_i)$ and $(x_j, y_j)$ and their corresponding predictions $\hat{y}_i$ and $\hat{y}_j$, we have

-\emph{Absolute confidence scores} assume that confidence should accurately reflect the true accuracy of the model in real scenarios, i.e., $q \in [0, 1]$:
+An absolute confidence score indicates that a model's score reflects its true accuracy in real-world scenarios.
+For example, if a model predicts an event with a $70\%$ probability, that event should actually happen about $70\%$ of the time under similar circumstances.
+The equation for this relationship is as follows:

+When the model's predicted confidence scores consistently align with this principle, the model is considered to be well-calibrated.

+\citet{DBLP:conf/nips/KendallG17} proposed categorizing uncertainty in machine learning into \emph{aleatoric} and \emph{epistemic} uncertainty.
+Aleatoric or data uncertainty emerges from the inherent randomness or variability of a system or a process.
+It is an intrinsic feature of the system and is typically irreducible.
+Epistemic uncertainty, in contrast, is known as model uncertainty or systematic uncertainty.
+It arises from the lack of knowledge or information about the system being modeled and is reducible, as it can diminish with the acquisition of more data and improved modeling techniques~\cite{DBLP:conf/icml/GalG16,DBLP:conf/nips/Lakshminarayanan17}.